Margaret Nash (née Odeh)(1887?-1960), Writer and suffragette; wife of Paul Nash; daughter of N. Odeh

 Sitter in 3 portraits

-Born in Jerusalem and having spent her childhood in Cairo, she married the artist Paul Nash in 1913.
+Born in Jerusalem, Nash grew up in Cairo and married the artist Paul Nash in 1913.
 Shortly after moving to London in 1908 she became involved in the Suffrage movement and the Tax Resistance League.
 One of the founding members of the Committee for Social Investigation and Reform, Nash offered rehabilitation and opportunities for women working in prostitution.
 With funding from donors including Millicent Fawcett and Elizabeth Anderson, the Women’s Training Colony in Berkshire was established.
-Women could stay at the retreat and learn arts and crafts, such as millinery.
+Women could stay at the retreat and learn arts and crafts such as millinery.
 The initiative was inspired by the Arts and Crafts objective to improve people's lives through craft.

 More on Margaret Nash Suffragettes and Suffragists range in our Shops